fjacquet/terraform-lab/roles/win_domain_pdc/README.md

 Role Name
 =========

-A brief description of the role goes here.
+Create a domain controller to host the fsmo pdc role

 Requirements
 ------------